[Date changed–posted 11/20/20 (replaces 5/4/16 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish standards for freestanding exterior signs to ensure consistency with the architectural and landscape character of the university with maximum resistance to weathering and vandalism and with minimum continuing maintenance costs.

-REVIEW: This OP will be reviewed in November of every fourth year by the Managing Director of Grounds Maintenance, the Managing Director of BMC, and the Assistant Vice President for Operations with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in November of every fourth year by the Managing Director of Grounds Maintenance, the Managing Director of Building Maintenance & Construction (BMC), and the Associate Vice President for Operations with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.

 a.
-Requests for freestanding exterior signs must be approved by the Facility Allocation Council (FAC).
+Requests for freestanding exterior signs must be approved by the Facilities Allocation Council (FAC).

 d.
 Once funding has been established, the FAC administrator will notify the project manager who, in turn, will work with BMC and Grounds Maintenance for procurement and installation.